D.C. National Guard commander added as witness to hearing on Capitol attack

 On Friday, two Homeland Security and Governmental Affairs Committee officials defended the decision not to have a military officer testify this week.

-“Our goal is to emphasize the civilian control of the military and the decisionmakers on that day, and so having the deputy assistant secretary that covers all of the Pentagon support for civilian authorities is going to give us the best shot at getting those answers," one of the officials said.
+“Our goal is to emphasize the civilian control of the military and the decision-makers on that day, and so having the deputy assistant secretary that covers all of the Pentagon support for civilian authorities is going to give us the best shot at getting those answers,” one of the officials said.

 But on Monday, that changed.